vsellappa/HDF-Workshop/README.md

      ![Image](https://raw.githubusercontent.com/dhananjaymehta/HDF-Workshop/master/img/Lab6_step13_2.png)

      - It should be configured as shown below.
-Customize the URL with the actual FQDN of your VM:
+Customize the URL with the actual FQDN of your cluster:

     ![Image](https://github.com/dhananjaymehta/HDF-Workshop/raw/master/img/hwx_schema_registry_config.png)